 The LG G Watch R is getting on a bit now, but its presence in this list shows that it hasn’t been abandoned.

 At launch, it was one of the best smartwatches on the market, with a round display, a watch-like look and solid performance.
-It’s since been topped by any number of rivals, but not all of them will be getting Android Wear 2.0.
+It’s since been topped by any number of rivals, but some of those said rivals don't have Android Wear 2.0 like this watch does.

 LG Watch Urbane